Project Zug Elul Cycle

 What is included in the Elul Cycle?

-This special Elul Cycle includes 2 live virtual lectures (on Zoom), 4 handouts to learn with you havruta, and 4 short videos of the course educator to help frame the content and guide you through your learning.
+This special Elul Cycle includes 2 live virtual lectures (on Zoom), 4 handouts to learn with your havruta, and 4 short videos of the course educator to help frame the content and guide you through your learning.

 I want to do this as a part of the group, how can I do that?

 We work with many partner organizations to bring havruta learning through Project Zug to their communities.
-Learn more here and reach out to email@example.com - we would love to set up a personalized consultation to discuss how to bring this experience to your community.
+Learn more here and reach out to Haley at firstname.lastname@example.org - we would love to set up a personalized consultation to discuss how to bring this experience to your community.

 I have another question that wasn’t answered here.